trulysimple/.github/profile/README.md

 ## Acknowledgements

+We are always looking for inspiration and for better ways of doing things.
-We sincerely appreciate the incredible work done by the open-source community at large, and we especially thank the authors and maintainers of the following projects:
+In this regard, we sincerely appreciate the incredible work done by the open-source community at large.

+In particular, we'd like to thank the authors and maintainers of some important tools on which we rely:

 - [Bun](https://github.com/oven-sh/bun)
 - [changesets](https://github.com/changesets/changesets)